boonebgorges/invite-anyone/readme.txt

 = 0.6.4 =
 * Fixed bug that kept item group invitations from being sent
+* Fixed bug that prevented Send Invites profile tab from being hidden when access control was set to Administrator

 = 0.6.3 =
 * Fixed bug that showed non-activated users in group invitation list on some instances of single WP